 There are a couple of possible ways to benefit from obtaining a Labour Market Impact Assessment.
-There are the 50 or 200 direct points that you will obtain under Express Entry simply for having a job offer; but if those points don’t provide enough of a bump to your CRS ranking, you can also obtain a work permit based on the LMIA and increase your CRS points by working in Canada.
+There are the 50 or 200 direct points that you will obtain under Express Entry simply for having arranged employment with a Canadian employer; but if those points don’t provide enough of a bump to your minimum CRS score, you can also obtain a valid work permit based on the LMIA and increase your CRS points by working in Canada.

 Study in Canada

-However, the pursuit of a Canadian credential may ultimately decrease your points for age and may negate some of the time sensitive factors that you have used to calculate your current score – ie. foreign work experience, language test results or educational credential assessments.
+However, the pursuit of a Canadian degree or other education may ultimately decrease your points for age and may negate some of the time sensitive factors that you have used to calculate your current score – ie. foreign work experience, language test results or educational credential assessments.

 Gain Foreign Work Experience